Blog

 Cloud County, Kansas is in USDA Hardiness Zone 6b.
 The average last spring frost is April 16 and first fall frost is October 18.

-Cloud County County sits in USDA Zone 6b.
+Cloud County sits in USDA Zone 6b.
 Nasturtium grows reliably in zones 2a through 11b, so it's a good fit here.

-Can Nasturtium grow in Cloud County County's climate?
+Can Nasturtium grow in Cloud County's climate?

 🌱